Page updated 15/3/2020

 Filmed in Northern Ireland.

 A story of endurance and courage set inside Europe’s most secure prison, the Maze in Northern Ireland.
-In H3 – the bleakest of all the H-blocks – a group of young Republican prisoners hold out for what they believe in, refusing to be labeled as criminals or co-operate with prison authorities.
+In H3 – the bleakest of all the H-blocks – a group of young Republican prisoners hold out for what they believe in, refusing to be labelled as criminals or co-operate with prison authorities.
 However, British Prime Minister Margaret Thatcher is determined that the prisoners will be treated like all the other common criminals in British jails, ending a special regime which allowed the inmates political status to organise life inside the jail along POW lines.
 The Republican prisoners immediately start a ‘no-wash’ protest, refusing to wear prison-issue clothes or perform work duties, a protest which results in their being locked in their cells for hours on end without exercise, recreation, reading materials and with only blankets to wear for heat.
-After four years on this protest, morale is at an all time low and everyone knows that something desperate is called for to break the deadlock…
+After four years on this protest, morale is at an all-time low and everyone knows that something desperate is needed to break the deadlock…

 Available on DVD.